Edgar Acuña: Honors

-In July 2001, Acuna was considered by the Hispanic Engineer & IT magazine as one of the scientists to watch.
+In July 2001, Acuña was considered by the Hispanic Engineer & IT magazine as one of the scientists to watch.
 In July 2003, he was considered by the same magazine among the Hispanic Power Hitters in Technology and Business.
 In 2009, was selected as Fulbright Scholar to visit Peruvian Universities.

 Selected publications

-Acuna is the author of "Statistical Analysis using Minitab" (written in Spanish) and published by Wiley and Sons in 2002.
+Acuña is the author of "Statistical Analysis using Minitab" (written in Spanish) and published by Wiley and Sons in 2002.

 He has several publications in data pre-processing for data mining and machine learning.
 In particular, in handling of missing values, outlier detection, and feature selection.
-Acuna along with his research group has developed the dprep library written in the R language.
+Acuña along with his research group has developed the dprep library written in the R language.
 This library contains several R functions to perform data-peprocessing tasks.